 Contents of Brief.
 The briefs of the appellant and the appellee shall consist of six (6) parts satisfying

 Statement of the Case (Procedural Posture)

 Length of Brief.
 The initial and answer briefs of the parties

 shall not exceed twenty (20) pages, exclusive of the table of

 contents, table of cases and authorities, assignments of error

 and issues presented for review, and appendix.
-The pages shall
+Text shall appear

 be numbered in a manner such that the court can easily determine

 the length of the brief filed.
 No brief may be filed which exceeds

 such limitations except by permission of the court.
 Application